 Nadine Gordimer was born in Springs, Transvaal, South Africa in 1923.

-She has remained in South Africa, having lived in Johannesburg since 1948.
+She remained in South Africa, living in Johannesburg from 1948 onwards.
 She was educated at a convent school and spent a year at Witwaterstrand University.
-Since then, her life has been devoted to her writing.
-She has travelled extensively, has written non-fiction on South African subjects and made TV documentaries, collaborating with her son Hugo Cassirer on the television film Choosing Justice: Allan Boesak.
+Since then, her life was devoted to her writing.
+She travelled extensively, wrote non-fiction on South African subjects and made TV documentaries, collaborating with her son Hugo Cassirer on the television film Choosing Justice: Allan Boesak.
 She was responsible for the script of the 1989 BBC film, Frontiers, and for four of the seven screenplays for a television drama based on her own short stories, entitled The Gordimer Stories 1981-82.
-She has also published, in forty languages, thirteen novels and ten short story collections.
+She also published, in forty languages, fifteen novels and many short story collections.

 Nadine Gordimer's subject matter in the past has been the effect of apartheid on the lives of South Africans and the moral and psychological tensions of life in a racially-divided country, which she often wrote about by focusing on oppressed non-white characters.
 She was an ardent opponent of apartheid and refused to accommodate the system, despite growing up in a community in which it was accepted as normal.
 Her work has therefore served to chart, over a number of years, the changing response to apartheid in South Africa.
 Her first novel, The Lying Days (1953), was based largely on her own life and set in her home town.
-Her next three novels, A World of Strangers (1958); Occasion for Loving (1963), which focuses on an illicit love affair between a black man and a white woman; and The Late Bourgeois World (1966) deal with master-servant relations in South African life.
+Her next three novels, A World of Strangers (1958), Occasion for Loving (1963), which focuses on an illicit love affair between a black man and a white woman, and The Late Bourgeois World (1966), deal with master-servant relations in South African life.
 In 1974, her novel The Conservationist, was joint winner of the Booker Prize for Fiction.
 Burger's Daughter (1979) was written during the aftermath of the Soweto uprising, and was banned, along with other books she has written.
-The House Gun (1998), explores, through a murder trial, the complexities of violence-ridden post-apartheid South Africa.
-The Pickup (2001), is set in South Africa and Saudi Arabia, and its theme is the tragedy of forced emigration.
+The House Gun (1998) explores, through a murder trial, the complexities of violence-ridden post-apartheid South Africa.
+The Pickup (2001) is set in South Africa and Saudi Arabia, and its theme is the tragedy of forced emigration.
 Her last novel to appear in her lifetime was No Time Like the Present (2012).
 Nadine Gordimer died in 2014.

 In 1991 she was awarded the Nobel Prize for Literature, and in 2007, the Chevalier de la Légion d'Honneur (France).